Employment Law

 • ESA sick leave

-To qualify, you must have worked for your employer for at least two consecutive weeks.
+You qualify if you’ve worked for your employer for at least 2 consecutive weeks.

-• You get 3 job-protected unpaid sick days per year.
+• You get 3 unpaid sick days per year

 Are Paid Sick Days Mandatory in Ontario?

-No. Under Ontario law, employers are not required to provide paid sick days.
+Ontario law does not require employers to provide paid sick days.

 This means:

-• Ontario does not have 10 paid sick days like the federal sector.
+• Ontario does not have 10 paid sick days (that rule applies only to federally regulated employees)

-💡 Some employers voluntarily offer paid sick days, but it is not legally required.
+💡 Some employers choose to offer paid sick days, but this is voluntary, not a legal requirement.

 • Personal illness